Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Melee or Ranged** weapon, one target
 > **Attack** Intelligence vs Will
 > **Hit** 2dW + Intelligence modifier damage and the target grants combat advantage until the end of your next turn.
-> **Miss** 1dW + Intelligence modifier damage and the creature grants combat advantage until the end of your next turn or until it is next attacked, whichever occurs sooner.
+> **Miss** 1dW + Intelligence modifier damage and the creature grants combat advantage to the next attack against it, provided that attack occurs before the end of your next turn.

 > #### Ghost Hunting Blow
 > *By reaching across the barrier between worlds, you may strike at disembodied spirits as easily you would strike a normal mortal.*